sizhe-li/sizhe-li.github.io/_posts/2025-03-15-jacobian-fields-tutorial.md

 ### What even is a robot anyways?

 Let's take a step back and think about what a robot even is.
 Slapping a few motors on an IKEA Lamp with a Raspberry Pi, we have mechanical system that we can command to move around in space.
 Is that a robot? [(This turns out to be a rather difficult question)](https://cs.stanford.edu/people/eroberts/courses/soco/projects/1998-99/robotics/history.html).
-I would argue that if a machine is capable of solving the physical task you are interested in, then it is a valid robot.
+We would argue that if a machine is capable of solving the physical task you are interested in, then it is a valid robot.

 <div class="row l-body">
   <div class="col-sm text-center">